Profit Maximization Rule Definition

 Limitations of the Profit Maximization Rule (MC = MR)

 2. The use of the profit maximization rule also depends on how other firms react.
-If they increase price, and other firms follow, demand may be inelastic.
-But, if they are the only firm to increase price, demand will be elastic.
+If you increase your price, and other firms may follow, demand may be inelastic.
+But, if you are the only firm to increase the price, demand will be elastic.

-3. It is difficult to isolate the effect of changing price on demand.
+3. It is difficult to isolate the effect of changing the price on demand.
 Demand may change due to many other factors apart from price.

 4. Increasing price to maximize profits in the short run could encourage more firms to enter the market.
 Therefore firms may decide to make less than maximum profits and pursue a higher market share.